abdal-hussein/Programming-at-SeattleU/CPSC 3400 Languages & Computation/README.md

 The Languages & Computation course touched on details pertaining to the aspects of different programming languages and paradigms.
 Some of the specific topics covered included Python, F#, regular expressions, context-free gramars, Turing machines, DFAs and NFAs, computability, interpretation, garbage collection, memory, names, variables, types, and compilation.

+For some assignments, parts of the code were provided by the instructor to use either as a foundation for extending the code and completing the assignment or as a simulator to run the students' files.

 ## Assignment details and grades:
 #### HW1 - Python Color Survey: